 It is good to provide the employee with a list of questions beforehand so that they feel comfortable during the interview.
 Moreover, they can come up with thoughtful and thorough responses providing better insights into their choices.

-Here are some do and don’ts that will make the interview process successful.
+Here are some do and don’ts that will make the interview process successfully.
 These will help you gain good insights while also ensuring that it positively impacts the employees.

 As you send out an email informing the employee about the date and time of the interview, you should also mention that the purpose is to know more about why the person decided to leave.
 Tell them that this is an opportunity to provide feedback about the organization, the managers, and the team they worked with.

 Although surveys should not be the only tool for feedback within your organization, they are practical and provide a more candid opportunity for employees to provide their opinions.
 Employees can share their insights anonymously, as sometimes they are reluctant to provide critical feedback face-to-face.